saiba-tenpura/portfolio/content/blog/custom-cel-shaded-avatar.md

 ## Inverted Hull Method

-The second technique known as **Inverted Hull Method** is used to mimic the inked outline around a character usually present in 2D art which is achieved by utilizing a slightly bigger duplicate of the original mesh for which the normals have been flipped and a black material with backface culling has been applied to.
-By doing so the the surfaces of the outer shell are facing inward and because we activated backface culling all backfaces are removed leaving us with an outline.
+The second technique known as **Inverted Hull Method** is used to mimic the inked outline often seen in 2D art.
+It involves the creation of a slightly larger duplicate of the original mesh for which the normals have been flipped.
+A black material with backface culling is also applied to it.
+As a result the surface of the outer shell faces inward and the backfaces are removed, leaving us with the distinctive outline.

 ![Inverted Hull comparison](/blog/custom-cel-shaded-avatar/sb-inverted-hull-comparison.png)